puppetlabs/puppetdb/documentation/configure.markdown

 ### `url-prefix`

+> **Deprecated:** This setting will be removed in the future and url-prefixes should be configured using the `web-router-service`.

 This optional setting may be used to mount the PuppetDB web application at a URL other than "/".
 This should not be necessary unless you intend to run additional web applications in the same server with your PuppetDB instance.  **NOTE:** if you change this setting, you must also set the corresponding setting in your Puppet Master's [puppetdb.conf][puppetdb.conf] file.